 Pointer to a null-terminated string containing the identity of this instance of the application.
 It might contain the process ID, or a UUID in printable characters, for example.
 The maximum length of the string is 256 (ARM_PROPERTY_VALUE_MAX_CHARS) characters, including the termination character.
-The pointer may have a null value.
+A null pointer (ARM_STRING_NONE) indicates that there is no instance value.

 buffer4 Pointer to the user data buffer, if any.
-If the pointer is null, there is no buffer.
+If the pointer is null (ARM_BUF4_NONE), there is no buffer.
 The sub-buffer formats that might be used are arm_subbuffer_app_context_t and arm_subbuffer_system_address_t.

-If no system sub-buffer is provided on arm_start_application(), all transactions reported by this application instance execute in the current process.
+If no system address sub-buffer is provided on arm_start_application(), all transactions reported by this application instance execute in the current process.

-If a system sub-buffer is provided on arm_start_application(), all transactions execute in a different process.
+If a system address sub-buffer is provided on arm_start_application(), all transactions execute in a different process.

-If a system sub-buffer is provided in which the system address length is zero, or the system address pointer is null, the system is the "local" system, as determined by the ARM implementation.
+If a system address sub-buffer is provided in which the system address length is zero, or the system address pointer is null, the system is the "local" system, as determined by the ARM implementation.

-If a system sub-buffer is provided in which there is a non-null system address and length, the system may be the local system or a remote system.
+If a system address sub-buffer is provided in which there is a non-null system address and length, the system may be the local system or a remote system.
 Interpretation of what is local versus remote is at the discretion of the ARM implementation.

 flags Contains 32-bit flags.
 No values are currently defined.
-The field should be zero (ARM FLAG NONE).
+The field should be zero (ARM_FLAG_NONE).